Majors & Minor

 USU offers two undergraduate programs in Dietetics -- the Coordinated Program in Dietetics (CPD) and the Didactic Program in Dietetics (DPD).
 Both programs have been granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics.

-These programs typically lead to licensure and was designed to meet licensing qualifications in the state of Utah.
+These programs typically lead to licensure and were designed to meet licensing qualifications in the state of Utah.
 If students wish to work in another state within the United States, they should review the qualifications for that state per the information provided by The Academy of Nutrition and Dietetics.

 According to the most recent information from the sponsoring department, this program: